johnno1962/XprobePlugin/README.md

 through the ID of the node to the node label tag (line 212), to reverse the rendering of nodes and the lines linking them (line 406) and to store edge paths so they can be colored (line 66 and 303) in "canviz-0.1/canviz.js".

+It now also includes [CodeMirror](http://codemirror.net/) JavaScript editor for the code to be evaluated using injection under an MIT license.

 ### As ever: